Sheppard–Towner Act: Background

 The political and social organization and activism by women in the Progressive Era led to the establishment of the United States Children's Bureau in the Department of Labor.
 The bureau was staffed and run largely by white women professionals with backgrounds in medicine, social science, and the settlement movement.
-Reports from the Children's Bureau that found 80% of all expectant mothers did not receive any advice or trained care.
+Reports from the Children's Bureau indicated that 80% of all expectant mothers did not receive any advice or trained care.
 The Bureau also investigated high rates of infant and maternal mortality rates.
 After examining 23,000 infants, they concluded that the infant mortality rate was 111.2 deaths per 1000 live births, which was higher than most other industrialized countries.

 The research by the Children's Bureau asserted that many infant deaths were preventable and attributed them to the lack of infant care knowledge.
 Women in rural areas, for example, had limited access to medical care and professional treatment.
 Less than half the women in a rural area in Wisconsin were attended to by doctors, and even then, the doctors sometimes arrived post-birth to cut the cord.
 The study also found a correlation between poverty and mortality rate.
 If a family earned less than $450 annually, one in six babies died within the first year; between $640 and $850, one in ten; over $1250, one in sixteen.

 The Children's Bureau allied with other women's groups like the Women's Joint Congressional Committee in the wake of the passage of the Nineteenth Amendment to advocate for an act to improve medical care for women and children.
 Their advocacy constitutes an example of maternalist reform on a federal level.